 Based on original research, this social history of breach of promise shows that when men behaved badly hell had no fury like a woman scorned!

-As featured on Woman's Hour, Daily Express, Irish Mail on Sunday, Sheffield Star, Discover Your History, Eastern Daily Press, Portsmouth News, Norwich Evening News and Hull Daily Mail
+As featured on Woman's Hour, in the Daily Express, Irish Mail on Sunday, Sheffield Star, Eastern Daily Press, Portsmouth News, Norwich Evening News, Glossop Chronicle, Tameside Reporter and Hull Daily Mail.

 This book's stories of either the man or woman being wronged are fascinating...there's an incredibly detailed amount of information on the law that can't fail to interest history buffs and legal eagles alike.Northern Echo